Misterguruman/new-world-fans-scraper-and-data/README.md

-# New World Fans image dump
+# New World Fans Image Dump

 ## Note:
 This is our fansite API and it's not directly connected to anything related to the game or Amazon's systems.
 There is currently no official API.